 Order all parts listed in your Owner's Manual at any Sears Canada Inc. Retail 1.
 The Part Number Store or Catalogue Sales Office.
-If the part Description parts you need are not stocked locally, 3.
-The Model Number your order will be sent to a Sears Repair Parts Distribution Centre for prompt handling.
+If the parts you need are not stocked locally, your order will be sent to a Sears Repair Parts Distribution Centre for prompt handling.